-- ❖ Before removing the subsystem from the shipping carton, you should visually inspect the physical condition of the shipping carton. - Unpack and verify that the contents of the shipping carton are complete and in good condition. - Exterior damage to the shipping carton may indicate that the contents of the carton are damaged.
+- ❖ Before removing the subsystem from the shipping carton, you should visually inspect the physical condition of the shipping carton. - Unpack the subsystem and verify that the contents of the shipping carton are all there and in good condition. - Exterior damage to the shipping carton may indicate that the contents of the carton are damaged.